ARGOeu/poem-2/README.md

 4) `$VIRTUAL_ENV` has permissions set to `apache:apache`
 5) `poem.conf` Apache configuration is presented in `/opt/rh/httpd24/root/etc/httpd/conf.d/`

 Once all is set, database can be created with provided tool `poem-db`.
-First, a tenant should be created for the `public` schema in the database, and migrations for public schema are run by calling `poem-db -c`:

 ```sh
 % workon poem